-The benefit of split path testing over A/Bn testing is that it produces a consistent experience throughout the whole path and allows you to change the order of input fields and steps in the journey.
+The benefit of split path test over A/Bn testing is that it produces a consistent experience throughout the whole path and allows you to change the order of input fields and steps in the journey.
 Split path testing provides the opportunity to discover new ways of optimising the conversion journey that you would never discover if you only ever conducted standard A/Bn or MVT experiments.

 In the above example we changed the design of both steps of the mobile and native app registration form on partypoker.com.
 The main changes made included: